MattWestb/EFR32-FW/Billy_EZSP/README.md

 BLP | PA0 | -

-ZigbeeBillyRouter = EZSP 6.7.9.2.0 Router with GP proxy and joining / leaving with pairingg button if being used on one E1743 remote.
+ZigbeeBillyRouter = EZSP 6.7.9.2.0 Router with joining / leaving with pairingg button if being used on one E1743 remote.
 Debug CLI is on the normal RX and TX pins so software leaving and joining is also possible CLI commands.
+PTI is enabled if running on havrdware that have this pads / pins.
+Button funktion:

+>(Requires Network Creator Security + Network Creator or Network Steering plugin to function properly in Zigbee 3.0 networks.
+Else, Network Find plugin is strongly recommended but not mandatory.)
+This code will hook up button 0 to have specific behavior based on the current network state.
+The behavior is as follows.
+If the device is not joined to a network, it will form a Zigbee 3.0 network (via Network Creator plugin) if it is configured as a coordinator or join a Zigbee 3.0 or ZHA legacy network (via Network Steering plugin) if it is configured as a router.
+If the device is joined to a network then pressing the button will broadcast a ZDO permit join to allow new devices to join.
+Holding the button for 5 seconds and releasing will cause the device to leave the network.
+Button 1 is not used and a callback is provided to another module wishing to use it.